If there is a solution to a problem, there is no need to worry. And if there is no solution, there is no need to worry.

 Gaining clarity about the strategies you regularly use to cope with worry will provide you with some valuable feedback that you can use to help manage your worries in the future far more effectively.

-In the Midst of Worry
+8 Things to do in the Midst of Worry

 Okay, something happened and there’s a sense of uncertainty in the air.
 You don’t seem to have any control and you don’t know what’s going to happen next.
 You’re now worried and in the midst of processing all the worst-case scenarios in your head.
 What to do in these first few moments of worry?